 The introduction and wide-scale availability of outsourcing options has been influential in growing a financial advisor’s capacity to spend more quality time with clients, create investment process efficiencies, and strengthen the menu of services offered.
 Ultimately, this helps to achieve scalability.

+What does it mean to outsource portfolio management?
 A third-party model portfolio manager handles the investment functions for the strategy, including research, risk management and administration.
 Outsourcing does not mean opting out of investment responsibilities on behalf of clients.
 Advisory practices maintain their rigorous process for selecting portfolios that reflect client goals and risk tolerances, using transparency into the strategy’s investment objectives and portfolio construction in their decision process.